Old Aqueduct Club

 Old City Hall

+Old City Hall is an individual local historic district.
 The Fort Wayne City Building - was built in 1840 on land donated to the city by Samuel Hanna at Barr and Berry Streets.
 The sandstone building was built in 1893 in the Richardsonian Romanesque architecture.
 In 1977, the city of Fort Wayne committed a Federal Grant to rehabilitate the Old City Hall for use as a historical museum that is now the home of the Allen County-Fort Wayne Historical Society known as the The History Center.
-The Old City Hall / History Center is Stop #7 on the ARCH ( Architecture and Community Heritage) Central Downtown Trail.
-See Fort Wayne’s Old City Hall by Tom Castaldi published August 14, 2014 on History Center Notes & Queries blog.
-DAR honors Historical Society for Shields Room renovation June 20, 2013 on WANE-TV NewsChannel 15.
+The Old City Hall / History Center Stop #7 on the Central Downtown Trail 19 stops on the Heritage Trail by ARCH ( Architecture and Community Heritage).
+The Old City Hall marker photos with Google maps Street View image, and more at The Historical Marker Datatbase HMdb.org.
+Celebrating the "Hapsburg Horror" by Nancy McCammon-Hansen posted May 9, 2012 and Fort Wayne’s Old City Hall by Tom Castaldi published August 14, 2014 on History Center Notes & Queries blog.
+DAR honors Historical Society for Shields Room renovation June 20, 2013 on CBS WANE-TV NewsChannel 15.
 Historical society honored for restoration June 22, 2013 by Julie Crothers of The Journal Gazette newspaper.

 Old Crown Brewing Corporation